Family Medical Leave / Temporary Disability Leave

 - When an employee is seriously ill and unable to work

-- The purpose of Temporary Disability Leave is to provide job protection to any full-time employees who cannot work for an extended period of time because of a mental or physical disability of a temporary nature.
+- The purpose of Temporary Disability Leave is to provide job protection to any full-time Certified employee who cannot work for an extended period of time because of a mental or physical disability of a temporary nature.
 Pregnancy and conditions related to pregnancy are treated the same as any other temporary disability.
 A full-time employee may voluntarily request to be placed on temporary disability leave or be placed on leave voluntarily.
 If disability leave is approved, the length of leave is no longer than 180 days.

 Please note that if an employee is out on protective leave status (Family Medical Leave (FMLA) and/or Temporary Disability Leave (TDL), they should not be performing any tasks or communication that is work-related.
-This would include responding to work-related emails, attending work-related events (staff development, staff meetings, open house events, etc..).
+This would include responding to work-related emails and attending work-related events (staff development, staff meetings, open house events, etc..).